microsoft/vscode-docs/docs/editor/glob-patterns.md

 **Note:** Paths are separated by `/` and not `\` even on Windows.
 But when applied, glob patterns will match paths with both slash and backslashes.

+## Special cases

+Glob patterns in the Search view work differently than in settings such as `files.exclude` and `search.exclude`.
+In the settings, you must use `**/example` to match a folder named `example` in subfolder `folder1/example` in your workspace.
+In the Search view, the `**` prefix is assumed.
+The glob patterns in these settings are always evaluated relative to the path of the workspace folder.

 ## Common questions

 ### Why do glob patterns not support feature X or Y?

 We implemented our own [glob matching library](https://github.com/microsoft/vscode/blob/main/src/vs/base/common/glob.ts) with a goal to provide optimal performance for most typical patterns.
-If you had expected a certain glob syntax to be supported, please consider to report an issue with your usecase.
+If you expect a certain glob syntax to be supported, you can report an issue with your usecase.

 ### Why does my glob pattern not work?